Hermosillo: Climate and ecology

 Under the Köppen climate classification, Hermosillo features a borderline hot arid (BWh)/hot semi-arid (BSh) climate.
 Temperatures can range from as low as freezing in December and January to 48 C in June and July.
 Rain falls mostly between July and September, with annual precipitation between 75 and 400 mm.
 Hermosillo's all-time weather record for high temperature is 49.5 C, which was achieved in June 2014.
 In recent years, the lowest temperature was −4 C, in December.

 Most of the regional flora consists of mesquite trees, with an added mixture of blue agave, desert ironwood, palo verde and the huisache.
 Native fauna includes the desert tortoise, several species of rattlesnake and kingsnake, mule deer (locally called ‘coues’ deer), collared peccary, ringtail, ocelot, puma, desert bighorn sheep, opossum, raccoon, coyote, and bobcat.
 Black bear may be observed on occasion, on the fringes of settled areas.
-In August of 2022, the once-common jaguar was finally witnessed in the Hermosillo area.
+In August 2022, the once-common jaguar was finally witnessed in the Hermosillo area.
 Locals nicknamed the lone male “El Jefe”, meaning “boss”.
 The critically endangered Sonoran pronghorn antelope was once common in the area; less than 200 are thought to exist today, with an additional -200 (declining) surviving in the U.S. state of Arizona.
 Populations of feral red-masked parakeets and monk parakeets are a local sightseeing attraction here.